jusbrasil/op-cliente/README.md

 # Conteúdo

-* classificacao de tipos de audiencia
-* tipos de andamento inteligente
-* nomes e IDs de comarcas e foros e sufixos CNJ para todo Brasil
-* código python exemplo para consumir a API do digsto operacoes
+* código python exemplo para consumir a API do Digesto Operações

 # Licença